Florida is a franchise filing state. The annual Florida franchise filing fee is $100.

 As long as your application is complete and you have included the proper information, generally you will receive a response within a week.
 Once submitted, your application will be assigned to a regulatory specialist.
 Upon review and approval of your application, you will receive a notice advising you that you have been granted an exemption under Section 559.802 of the Florida Statutes.
 The notice will advise you of the effective date of your exemption and the expiration date.

-Need assistance registering your FDD?
+Need Assistance with your Filing your Florida Franchise Exemption?
 Give us a call at (800) 976-4904 or fill out a contact form to learn more.

 Florida Department of Agriculture & Consumer Services – This page links to information provided by the Dept. of Agriculture and Consumer Services for franchise sellers.
 This page includes information about Florida’s Exemption filing and the exemption application.

 Florida Franchise Exemption Application – This link is to the official “Franchise Exemption Application Packet” published by the Florida Dept. of Agriculture and Consumer Services.
 This form must be filed on an annual basis by franchisors that offer or sell franchises in Florida.

 Florida Business Opportunity Laws – This is a link to the official text to Florida’s Sale of Business Opportunities Act.
 Florida’s business opportunity laws apply to franchise and non-franchise transactions involving the sale of goods or services for the purpose of allowing a person start a business.
 Under Florida law sellers of business opportunities must comply with registration and pre-sales disclosure obligations.
 Although franchise sales fall within the definition of a business opportunity, Section 559.802 of Florida’s Business Opportunity Act provides for an annual exemption for franchisors who comply with the Federal Franchise Rule and FTC regulations.